 Senior faculty members who are funded must submit a report describing the activities that were performed with the funding.
 This report will be the requisite for additional funding for the faculty member in the future.
 Senior faculty members are eligible to apply only twice for this funding and the second funding request must be separated from the first by a minimum of 7 years.

 NEW TENURE TRACK FACULTY GRANTS

 The purpose of the seed grants for new tenure track faculty, in their first four years, is to assist them in the initiation of research.
 The new faculty grants are available to tenure track faculty only in each of the first four years at the University of Dayton.
 After four years of funding, the faculty member is expected to have established a research agenda and be able to attract other sources of funding.
-The Research Council Seed Grants in this category are awarded to faculty members new to the University, whose faculty appointments were effective on or after August 16, 2010.
+The Research Council Seed Grants in this category are awarded to tenure track faculty members whose appointments were effective on or after Aug.
+16, 2011.

 A new faculty member can receive grants from any category in any given year.
 In order to win an RCSG grant for two, three or four consecutive years, however, the proposer must demonstrate that; (a) the efforts of the previous year had indeed resulted in significant scholarly research and the proposed research was completed successfully, (b) there exists a continuing track record of publishing and seeking external sponsorship, and (c) the final report for previous year's Research Council Seed Grants was submitted by the required date outlining the accomplishments of the research.